SNEB: Laser guidance development

 The Systeme de Roquette A Corrections de Trajectoire (SYROCOT) is a program where a laser-guided seeker is incorporated into the design.
 It is compatible with the existing SNEB system.
 It is comparable to the US Advanced Precision Kill Weapon System project.

-Rocket launchers/pods
+Rocket launchers, pods

-The French armament company of Matra produced the following types of rocket launcher for use with the SNEB 68 mm rocket projectiles:
+The French armament company of Matra produced three types of rocket launcher for use with the SNEB 68 mm rockets: